BigweldIndustries/BigBot/README.md

 >nitrogen "amount" - Generates an amount of random codes to a file and sends it

 >status nitrogen - Checks if nitrogen is generating

+(Note: For a better more in deptch nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)

 # Why is this actually so terrible
 This is an alpha version, of course it is terrible.
 Heres a tip: